flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 - Run the execution by passing in the generated yaml file.

 The spec file should be generated first and then run the execution using the spec file.
-You can reference the flytectl get task for more details
+You can reference the flytectl get task for more details.

 ::

  flytectl get tasks -d development -p flytectldemo core.advanced.run_merge_sort.merge  --version v2 --execFile execution_spec.yaml

-The generated file would look similar to this
+The generated file would look similar to this:

 .. code-block:: yaml